Post

 Forgetting About Rate Limits

-Telegram limits how often bots can post.
-Space out automated content to avoid hitting rate limits.
+Telegram limits how often bots can post (see the Telegram Bot API documentation for current limits).
+Space out automated content to avoid hitting rate limits and ensure reliable delivery.

 Building Your Own Telegram Bot